Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/text.md

 }
 ```
 &nbsp;
 In the example above, we used it in solidity version *0.8.0*, which should be safe, but no, if the *unchecked* keyword is also used, it tells the compiler not to check the result or possibility in this operation, meaning it tells the compiler not to check for interger underflow and overflow.
-Let's say we input *61* as the value for the *a*, it will then return *5* because *255* is the max it can hold, it has extra 6, since the overflow start from 0, so it's like a *6 - 1*, thus returning *5*.
+Let's say we input *61* as the value for the *a*, it will then return *5* because *255* is the max it can hold, it has extra 6, since the overflow start from 0, so it's like a *6 - 1*, thus returning *5*. &nbsp;
+&nbsp;

 ### Inline Assembly
 Inline Assembly in Solidity is performed using YUL language.
-Because YUL being a low-level langguage, integer overflow and underflow are possible since the compiler won't automatically check for it, take this code as exmaple
+Because YUL being a low-level langguage, integer overflow and underflow are possible since the compiler won't automatically check for it, take this code as example &nbsp;
+&nbsp;

 ```solidity
 uint8 test = 255;